Rishon LeZion–Modi'in railway

 The Rishon LeZion–Modi'in railway (also known as 431 railway and Sorek railway) is a railway project under construction linking the cities of Rishon LeZion and Modi'in in central Israel.
 The project will form a part of Israel Railways' suburban rail network serving the Tel Aviv metropolitan area, as well as provide an east-west connection between the Tel Aviv–Ashkelon, Tel Aviv–Beersheba and Tel Aviv–Jerusalem rail corridors.
 The fully electrified line will be 30 km long, and involve the construction of two new train stations and Israel's longest railway viaduct.

-Works on the railway started in November 2019, and the project is scheduled to open in 2026 at an estimated cost of NIS 3.2 billion.
+Works on the railway started in November 2019.
+The project is estimated to open in 2028.

 History

 Background

 The line incorporates two small sections of existing infrastructure which were previously disjointed spur lines.
 The 3 km single-track Be'er Ya'akov–Rishon LeZion railway, which branched off the British-period Lod–Ashkelon railway and terminated at Rishon LeZion HaRishonim, opened in 2003.
 The 7.5 km double-track Anava–Modi'in railway, a branch of the Tel Aviv–Jerusalem railway (which was only completed up to Ben Gurion Airport at the time), opened in segments between 2007 and 2008, terminating at Modi'in Center.

 In 2005, works began on the construction of Route 431, a limited-access freeway connecting Rishon LeZion with Modi'in.
 Traffic lanes were built on either side of both the Be'er Ya'akov–Rishon LeZion and Anava–Modi'in railways, incorporating the existing rail tracks into the new highway median, in a manner similar to Ayalon freeway-railway in central Tel Aviv.
 The highway was additionally designed to accommodate a dual-track railroad in its median for much of its length, guaranteeing right-of-way to extend and connect these two sections and thus creating the potential for a new contiguous Rishon LeZion–Modi'in corridor.

 Additionally, the Rishon LeZion Moshe Dayan–Yavne West section of the Tel Aviv–Bnei Darom railway, which opened in 2012, was also designed with provisions for a tunnel branching eastwards, to connect to the western end of the future Rishon LeZion–Modi'in line.

 Highway 431 (opened 2009) was designed to accommodate a dual-track railway in its median.

 Tunnel opening built in the Tel Aviv–Bnei Darom railway (2012) south of Rishon LeZion Moshe Dayan, in preparation for a future branch line towards Modi'in.